Episode #272: Hello from the Other Side

 That said, between bombardments and barrages, Michael feels that the overall prognosis for Karenni is actually quite positive.
 “We were really surprised by what we saw there,” he admits. “as well as how close the bulk of the state is to liberation.”
 Of course, “liberation” remains a relative term, and the possibility for civilians in “liberated” areas to lead normal lives is still a distant dream. “[The civilians are] living in extremely dire conditions,” he notes.
 “And yet, they are continuing to support the resistance.
 The local PDFs that brought us around are almost completely dependent on this local population, which itself is suffering and sacrificing greatly for the revolution.”

 Travelling through these rural villages, Michael had the chance to talk to a few locals who had chosen to return, presumably in places where the military hadn’t laid landmines.
 One woman who ran a food stall said she felt she had no choice but to do her duty to come back and support the revolution.
 An elderly woman whose entire village had been torched told them that she had no idea how her home could be rebuilt, and lamented the lack of any support for her community—but was unwavering in her confidence that the revolution would succeed.
 This sentiment was echoed by dozens of refugees living in camps all of whom expressed faith that the military would ultimately be defeated.
 Many of those living in these camps have family members fighting on the front lines.
-Indeed, PDF members are highly motivated to continue on, since many are literally fighting to protect their families and loved ones, who are still in Karenni and at the mercy of the military.
+Indeed, as Helene Buchholz also reported to us, PDF members are highly motivated to continue on, since many are literally fighting to protect their families and loved ones, who are still in Karenni and at the mercy of the military.

 This situation highlights for Michael why the PDF and EAOs have taken on the responsibility of caring for the refugees.
 As previously mentioned, thousands were forced back over the border by Thai authorities and now lack shelter and food, making them almost entirely dependent on the PDFs for support.
 For their part, the refugees assist the PDFs in any way they can.
 However, the PDFs are already stretched thin and can offer the displaced peoples little more than plain rice.
 “In one camp full of women and children and elderly, we showed up on a child's birthday,” he recalls, “All they had to serve at the birthday was boiled rice, because they had nothing else, and still, they gave that boiled rice to us!
 This camp had no cooking oil, no onions (like we saw almost everywhere), and with the rainy season bearing down on them, they have no rain covers, no malaria medicine or other medicine, they have nothing set up for education for the children.
 Yet it's not because they don't want to, or that they're not trying to do something, but that their resources are just so limited!
 Most of the population is living in these types of conditions, and they're not getting the support they need to be able to properly support that type of refugee population.”
 Incredibly though, he still found that few were giving in to the misery of their situation, and that dreams of freedom and democracy keep them going, driving them to sacrifice further for the revolution.
 “The thing is, they weren't hopeless!
 It wasn't this depressed atmosphere.
 However bad the conditions were, whoever we talked to: refugees, PDF fighters on the front, whoever we talked to; they all were totally committed to this revolution!
 They said, ‘This revolution is to win democracy, and to get our rights back.
 We're going to fight for that for as long as it takes, and we do not regret what we've had to sacrifice for that.’
 Over and over again, that's what we heard.”